Featherston, New Zealand: Education

 Featherston once had a secondary school, Featherston District High School.
-It closed in the mid 1960s.
+It closed in the mid-1960s.

 Transport

 Featherston is at the junction of State Highway 2 and State Highway 53.
 SH 2 connects Featherston south to Wellington via the Remutaka Pass and the Hutt Valley, and north to Masterton via Greytown and Carterton and onwards to Woodville.
 SH 53 connects SH 2 and Featherston with Martinborough.

 Featherston is served by Featherston railway station on the Wairarapa Line railway.
 The Wairarapa Connection train serves Featherston on its route between Masterton and Wellington, operating five times daily each way on weekdays and twice daily each way on weekends and public holidays.
 The journey time to Wellington station is just over 60 minutes.

+Climate

 Sister cities

 Featherston is twinned with the Belgian city of Mesen.